BishoySedra/Data_Security_Project/README.md

 4. Go to the `Test` tab and choose `Test Explorer`.
 5. Right-click on the required algorithm and then choose `Run` to execute all test cases on the chosen one.

+## Milestones

+### Milestone 1: Implementation of Encryption, Decryption, and Analysis Functions

+The primary goal of this milestone is to implement encryption, decryption, and analysis functions for various cryptographic algorithms.
+The following algorithms are required to be implemented:

+- Caesar Cipher
+- Autokey Vigenère Cipher
+- Repeating Key Vigenère Cipher
+- Rail Fence Cipher
+- Columnar Transposition Cipher
+- Monoalphabetic Cipher
+- Hill Cipher
+- Playfair Cipher

+**NOTE:** The implementation of the Playfair Cipher Analysis is marked as "OPTIONAL" and comes with BONUS points, making it non-mandatory.